AgrDataSci/climatrends/README.md

 ## Overview

 The **climatrends** package provides methods to compute precipitation and temperature indices for climate models in ecology.
-The indices produced here can be used as explanatory variables for crop modelling, trends in climate change and to assess the interactions of plants and animals with the environment.
+The indices produced here can be used as explanatory variables for ecological modelling, crop modelling, and to assess trends in climate change.

 ## Package website